lsst-dm/dmtn-007/index.rst

 constrain the fit and reduce the degeneracy.

 I believe that this is a possible way forward in the dipole characterization task in ``dipoleMeasurement``.
-The primary drawback is if the source falls on a bright background or a background with a steep gradient - which is what we do the ``imDiff`` for anyway.
+The primary drawback is if the source falls on a bright background or a background with a steep gradient - which is what we do the ``imDiff`` for anyway - then the pre-subtraction data may provide an inaccurate measure of the original source.
 This will also require passing the two pre-subtraction planes (and their variance planes) to the dipole characterization task.

 *Recommendation:* Test the dipole fitting including using the additional (pre-subtraction) data planes, including simulating bright and